ryan-d-graham/ChangePointAnalysis/README.md

 	•	Data Collection: Continuously monitor vital signs such as heart rate, blood pressure, and oxygen levels.
 	•	Change Point Detection: Use Bayesian Blocks to identify significant shifts in these metrics.
-	•	Pattern Recognition: Apply NMF/SVD to decompose the data into latent health patterns, distinguishing between normal and abnormal states.
+	•	Pattern Recognition: Apply NMF to decompose the data into latent health patterns, distinguishing between normal and abnormal states.

 Benefits: